mui/material-ui/pages/blog/may-2019-update.md

 - We will experiment around advisory offerings for enterprises.
 If you are an enterprise and are looking for one of the following:
   - A dedicated communication channel giving priority access to Material-UI engineers.
   - Architecture Reviews.
-Sit down with a Material-UI engineer and walk through all aspects of your Material-UI project and current tech stack or architecture, to identify vulnerabilities and opportunities for improvement.
+Sit down with a Material-UI engineer and walk through all aspects of your Material-UI project and current tech stack or architecture, to identify issues and opportunities for improvement.

 You can contact us at advisory@material-ui.com.